Which Turbulence Model Should I Choose for My CFD Application?

 Evaluating the Results of Your Turbulence Model

 Once you’ve used one of these turbulence models to solve your flow simulation, you will want to verify that the solution is accurate.
 Of course, as you do with any finite element model, you can simply run it with finer and finer meshes and observe how the solution changes with increasing mesh refinement.
 Once the solution does not change to within a value you find acceptable, your simulation can be considered converged with respect to the mesh.
 However, there are additional values you need to check when modeling turbulence.

-When using wall function formulations, you will want to check the wall lift-off in viscous units (this plot is generated by default).
-This value tells you if your mesh at the wall is fine enough and should be 11.06 everywhere.
-If the mesh resolution in the direction normal to the wall is too coarse, then this value will be greater than 11.06, and you should use a finer boundary layer mesh in these regions.
-The second variable that you should check when using wall functions is the wall lift-off (in length units).
+When using wall function formulations, you will want to check the wall resolution viscous units (this plot is generated by default).
+This value tells you how far into the boundary layer your computational domain starts and should not be too large.
+You should consider refining your mesh in the wall normal direction if there are regions where the wall resolution exceeds several hundred.
+The second variable that you should check when using wall functions is the wall liftoff (in length units).
 This variable is related to the assumed thickness of the viscous layer and should be small relative to the surrounding dimensions of the geometry.
 If it is not, then you should refine the mesh in these regions as well.

 The maximum wall liftoff in viscous units is less than 100, so there is no need to refine the boundary layer mesh.

 When solving a model using low Reynolds number wall treatment, check the dimensionless distance to cell center (also generated by default).
 This value should be of order unity everywhere for the algebraic models and less than 0.5 for all two-equation models and the v2-f model.
 If it is not, then refine the mesh in these regions.